mailein/ClickClip/README.md

 ### Introduction
-This is a flashcards application.
+This is a flashcards application, to practise what I've learned about Spring related technologies.

 It has 3 parts: User, Glossary, Word.
 One user can set up many glossaries and one glossary can contain many words.